cea-hpc/modules/doc/source/cookbook/new-features-without-breaking-old-module.rst

 .. note::

-   As the new Tcl variables are introduced in Modules 4.7, the use of the new ``uergroups`` sub-command will only be triggered starting Modules 4.7.
+   As the new Tcl variables are introduced in Modules 4.7, the use of the new ``usergroups`` sub-command will only be triggered starting Modules 4.7.